rosstimson/chef-qpdf/README.md

 Cookbooks
 ---------

-The [chef-sugar][chef-sugar] library cookbook is used as it provides some nice helpers which are used in this cookbook for switching package names dependant on OS version.

 On RHEL family distros, the "yum" cookbook is required for obtaining latest package indexes and adding the EPEL repo which is needed.